BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conditions.md

         text: "That was a pleasure!
 See you soon..."
         pointer: "goodbye"
 ```

+1. This is the cheat protection we talked about earlier.
+If the player drops the items, the conversation will end.
+2. Some dialog for when the player has already completed the quest.

+#### 5.3.2 Handing out the armor

 Now add an event to reward the player on your own.
 Tip: You must use the
 [`give`](../../../Documentation/Events-List.md#give-items-give) event to hand out items that are defined